mjiggidy/resolve_runtime_calculator/README.md

 ### Use FFOA/LFOA Markers

 Markers named "FFOA" (First Frame Of Action) and/or "LFOA" (Last Frame Of Action) may be placed in each timeline or clip to define the first and last frame to consider in the runtime calculation.
 When enabled, FFOA/LFOA markers take precedence over "Trim From Each" settings.
-If these options are enabled but no markers are found, the normal "From From Head/Tail" amounts will be applied.
+If these options are enabled but no markers are found, the normal "Trim From Head/Tail" amounts will be applied.

 ## Installation

 I plan to hammer this down for distribution, but for now: good luck!
-Heehee.
+Heehee!
+Bye!
+No I'm kiddin'.
+But it's not so straightforward at the moment.

 It's possible to get this working via the Workflow Integrations menu, but it's pretty tricky.
+If you're game, the idea is to "vendor" this package into a subdirectory of your Workflow Integrations location, then write a little bootstrap script in the Worflow Integrations root.  *Obviously.
+Puh.*

-As an alternative for the moment, I recommend cloning the repo, installing its dependencies into a virtual environment, and running `Runtime Calculator.py` externally via the command line.
+As an alternative for the moment, I recommend cloning the repo into some other location, installing its `requirements.txt` dependencies into a virtual environment, and running `Runtime Calculator.py` externally via the command line.
 Not so glamorous, I know.
 Give me a moment with this!

 ## Development Stuff